mozilla/connect-cachify/README.md

     nodeunit test

 ## Wordpress Cachify ##
-Does this all sound like gobbledeegook?
+Does this all sound like gobbledygook?
 Maybe your looking for [Wordpress cachify plugin](http://wordpress.org/extend/plugins/cachify/) instead of ``connect-cachify``.

-## Questions ##

-* Should we always put hash in urls, even in development mode?
-Maybe that is a config flag, so we can do that while writing cachify?
-* If you edit a file, cachify won't notice... turn off in dev or add file stat check?
-* Using a deployment SHA is good for JS and CSS, but not good for images, etc...
-* Etags... useful for API, page views, no so much on static assets?

-* express compiler
-** Less and CSS image sha, etc?